leo/muffin-server/README.md

 $ npm start
 ```

-Dont forget to make use of the many generators for code, try `ember help generate` for more details.
+Dont forget to make use of the many generators for the development within `/client` and try `ember help generate` for more details.
 If you want to test your code, simply use `ember test` and `ember test --server`.